Authorization of web endpoints

 Authorization using configuration

-Permissions are defined in the Quarkus configuration using permission sets, each specifying a policy for access control.
+Permissions are defined in the Quarkus configuration by permission sets, each specifying a policy for access control.

 ---|---|